What is a bread improver and why does every commercial bakery use one?

 1. What is a bread improver?

-A bread improver is a compound bakery ingredient — a purposeful blend of functional substances — added to dough in a single measured dose to deliver consistent, predictable results that flour, water, yeast and salt alone cannot guarantee. [src-046]
+A bread improver is a compound bakery ingredient — a purposeful blend of functional substances — added to dough in a single measured dose to deliver consistent, predictable results that flour, water, yeast and salt alone cannot guarantee.

 A typical bread improver contains between two and ten functional components.
-The full ingredient list on the bag label reveals everything: the Puratos S500 Sense, for example, declares Fermented Rye Flour (50–60%), Wheat Flour (30–40%), Emulsifier E472e (10–20%), Yeast Nutrient E516, Flour Treatment Agent E300, Rapeseed Oil, Enzymes. [ss-s500-sense] The Zeelandia Gamma GP, by contrast, is stripped back to just Wheat Flour, Rapeseed Oil, Flour Treatment Agent E300, Enzyme [Wheat]. [ss-gamma-gp]
+The full ingredient list on the bag label reveals everything: the Puratos S500 Sense, for example, declares Fermented Rye Flour (50–60%), Wheat Flour (30–40%), Emulsifier E472e (10–20%), Yeast Nutrient E516, Flour Treatment Agent E300, Rapeseed Oil, Enzymes.
+The Zeelandia Gamma GP, by contrast, is stripped back to just Wheat Flour, Rapeseed Oil, Flour Treatment Agent E300, Enzyme [WHEAT].

 Key point: The diversity of formulations on the market reflects the diversity of bakery applications.
-An improver designed for a soft toll roll (e.g. IREKS Soft Roll 7 at 7% on flour) is nutritionally and functionally very different from a general-purpose powder used at 0.5% on tin bread (e.g. Zeelandia Gamma GP). [ss-soft-roll-7, ss-gamma-gp]
+An improver designed for a soft toll roll (e.g. IREKS Soft Roll 7 at 7% on flour) is nutritionally and functionally very different from a general-purpose powder used at 0.5% on tin bread (e.g. Zeelandia Gamma GP).

 2. A brief history